Physician Non-Competes

 The statute provides limited rights to the departing physician who has signed a non-compete agreement:

-- Access to medical records conditioned upon patient consent;
+• Access to medical records is conditioned upon patient consent.

 When a doctor is leaving the practice, some patients want to stay with that doctor.
 While the physician cannot use persuasive tactics to talk patients into leaving the practice or health system, patients are entitled to know where the physician has gone.
 If a clinic tries to enforce a rule that would ban the physician from treating patients who prefer this particular physician, such a rule would violate the mandate of continuity of care.